Neutrino Fast Flavor Instability in three dimensions for a Neutron Star Merger: Evolution Equations and Methods

 where $p=|\mathbf{p}|$, subscripts $a,b\in\{e,\mu,\tau\}$ represent flavor indices, and superscripts $j,k\in\{x,y,z\}$ represent space indices.
 The factor of $4\pi$ in these definition is a normalization convention.
 As the phenomenon of fast flavor transformation is driven by the self-interaction, it is sufficient to write the first two moment evolution equations as

-and keep the self-interacting term of the Hamiltonian while neglecting the matter and vacuum contributions.
+keeping only the self-interacting term of the Hamiltonian while neglecting the matter and vacuum contributions.
 These equations have implicit summations over repeated indices $j$ and $k$ using a Euclidean metric, and where

-where $G_F=1.166\times10^{-11}\,{\rm MeV}^{-2}$ is the Fermi constant.
+The partial derivatives with respect to space denote advection and are key to capturing inhomogeneous modes of FFO.
 Similar equations can be derived for the evolution of the antineutrino energy density, $\overline{E}$ and flux vector $\overline{F}^j$.

-This recasting of the QKEs as evolution equations for the moments is not an approximation: the moment evolution equations are simply a series of linear combinations of the QKEs with weighting factors proportional to the components of the neutrino momentum unit vectors.
-However, truncating the series of moment equations does involve an approximation since a priori we do not know the exact closure -- the relationship between the lowest order unevolved moment and the evolved moments.
+The recasting of the QKEs as evolution equations for the moments is not an approximation: the moment evolution equations are simply a series of linear combinations of the QKEs with weighting factors proportional to the components of the neutrino momentum unit vectors.
+However, truncating the series of moment equations does involve an approximation since a priori we do not know the exact closure -- the relationship between the lowest order unevolved moment [$P^{jk}$ in Eq.\ \eqref{eq:qke_F}] and the evolved moments.
+We algebraically solve for $P^{jk}$ by stipulating a specific closure relationship: the Maximum Entropy Closure (MEC).
+The MEC relies on an interpolation between the optically thin and thick limits (or more properly, neutrino thin and thick limits)

+where $|{\bf F}_{ab}|$ is the magnitude of the flux vector for the $ab$ component of $\varrho$ and $\delta^{jk}$ is the Kronecker delta function.
+Analogous expressions exist for anti-neutrino moments $\overline{E},\overline{F}^j,\overline{P}^{jk}$.
+The quantity $\chi$ ($\overline{\chi}$) is analogous to the classical Eddington factor, and we use the flavor traced flux factor in determining this quantity for all density matrix components \cite{usinprep}.
+We calculate $\chi$ based on the MEC relation.
+(For more detail on the MEC in the classical limit, see \cite{1994ApJ...433..250C,2017MNRAS.469.1725M}.)
+For the flavor off-diagonal components of $P_{ab}^{jk}$, we evaluate Eq.\ \eqref{eq:closure} for the real part of $P_{ab}$ using the real part of $f_{ab}$, and separately calculate the imaginary part of $P_{ab}$ using the imaginary part of $f_{ab}$.
+Future improvements will be needed to remove the basis dependence that stems from this prescription.